lucia2007/discover-the-code/README.md

 - ![No Music](./readme-images/stopmusic.png)

-- The question mark icon works displays or hides the welcome message which contains the rules of the game.
+- The question mark icon displays or hides the welcome message which contains the rules of the game.
+The innerHTML of the Play button changes to Close, as the user wants to continue playing the game after being reminded of the rules.

 [Back to top](#contents)